THEMIS COURSE UPDATES

 THEMIS MPRE REVIEW

-Themis provides expert guidance for the MPRE, including an outline, a lecture with an interactive handout, multiple practice exams, and over 200 practice questions with detailed answer explanations developed by Themis experts.
+Themis provides expert guidance for the Multistate Professional Responsibility Exam (MPRE), including a comprehensive outline, a lecture with an interactive handout, multiple practice exams, and over 200 practice questions with detailed answer explanations developed by Themis attorney experts.

-Themis’s MPRE expert, Zachary Kramer, is one of the best MPRE lecturers in the country.
-Professor Kramer has analyzed countless MPRE questions and exams to help you understand how the examiners test the complexities of the Rules of Professional Responsibility, the Code of Judicial Conduct, and the law of lawyering.
-Best of all, Professor Kramer’s lectures are not only informative, but entertaining...dare we say, even fun?
+Themis MPRE expert Zachary Kramer, is one of the highest-rated lecturers in the country.
+Professor Kramer has analyzed countless MPRE questions and exams to help you understand how the examiners test the complexities of the Rules of Professional Responsibility, the Code of Judicial Conduct, and controlling constitutional decisions and generally accepted principles established in leading federal and state cases and in procedural and evidentiary rules.
+Best of all, Professor Kramer’s lectures are not only informative but entertaining...dare we say, even fun?